vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 ```

 ### 7b.
 Upload Supervisor Services to the Enterprise Registry
-All the Supervisor Servics image bundle binaries that were downloaded in Step 1d, must be uloaded to the Enterprise registry.
-Follow the [steps 4 and 5 from the official documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/deploying-supervisor-services-from-a-private-container-image-registry/relocate-supervisor-services-to-a-private-registry.html) to complete this critical step.
+All the Supervisor Services image bundle binaries that were downloaded in Step 1d must be uploaded to the Enterprise registry.
+Follow [steps 4 and 5 from the official documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/deploying-supervisor-services-from-a-private-container-image-registry/relocate-supervisor-services-to-a-private-registry.html) to complete this critical step.
 While the official documentation refers to the `imgpkg` binary to perform the download function, the Tanzu CLI's `imgpkg plugin` performs the identical function.

 ```bash
 ## Sample Command
 tanzu imgpkg copy --tar contour-v1.28.2.tar --to-repo registry1.env1.lab.test/sup-services/contour
 ```

-Additionally, the corrosponding Supervisor Service YAML needs to be updated with the new Enterprise registry valid location -
+Additionally, the corresponding Supervisor Service YAML needs to be updated with the new Enterprise registry valid location -

 ```yaml
 ...